wp-plugins/secondary-title/readme.txt

 == Changelog ==

+= 0.7 =
+* Restructured and split up plugin code into different files for better handling.
+* Added "Secondary title" column to posts/pages overview.
+* Added secondary title input field to quick edit box on posts/pages overview.
+* Removed secondary title from above/below the standard title on posts/page overview.
+* Renamed functions to minimize conflicts with other plugins.
+* Updated screenshot.
+* Bug fixes.

 = 0.6 =
 * Added compatibility with Word Filter Plus plugin.
 * Added "Only show in main post" setting.